minio/docs/source/operations/cert-manager.rst

    :alt: A graphic depiction of a kubernetes cluster with five separate namespaces represented by different boxes.
 One is labeled minio-operator with a text box that says "minio-operator: issuer".
 A second is labeled tenant-1 with text box that says "tenant-1: issuer".
 A third is labeled default with a text box that says "root:ClusterIssuer".
 A fourth is labeled tenant-2 with a text box that says "tenant-2: issuer".
 The fifth is labeled cert-manager with a text box that says "minio-operator: issuer".
    :align: center

-This guide shows you how to install cert-manager and set up the global ``Cluster Issuer``.

 .. note::